chadmadna/tripla-test/README.md

 2. Run `rails db:seed`: It will create 1 admin user and 10 regular users.
    1. Admin user email: `admin@triplatest.com`, password: `admin@tripla!`
    2. Regular user email, where `$` equals number 1 to 10: `user_$@triplatest.com`, password: `user@tripla!`
+3. Optionally, run `rails db:seed_large_data` to seed large amounts of data to test with a larger amount of data.

 # List of Features